Dealing with proprietary A/V formats

 G64x (and G64) are proprietary surveillance formats from Genetec’s Security Center.

-To use their footage in Reduct, you’ll need to export it to MP4 from Security Center.
+To use their footage in Reduct, you’ll need to export it to MP4 from Genetec’s Security Center software.
 Genetec provides a walkthrough here: Exporting an MP4 video with Security Center.